EricWVGG/EricWVGG.github.io/sanity-nextjs-google-map.md

-# Building a Store Finder with NextJS, Google Maps and Sanity
+# Building an interactive map with NextJS, Google Maps and Sanity

 I’ve been asked to install “store locator” widgets a few times over the years.
-I was surprised to learn that it’s even a product that people pay for!
-In this house we build our own shit.
+I was surprised to learn that it’s even a product that people pay for! _In this house we build our own shit._

 This tutorial assumes you have basic experience in NextJS, Sanity, and Typescript; and that Sanity is set up for automatic type generation.
-(If you aren't using that last one, you can replace the `Sanity.whatever` types with `unknown` or manually written types… but [boy you are missing out](https://www.sanity.io/docs/apis-and-sdks/sanity-typegen).
-And if you’re not using NextJS, these instructions should be pretty easy to adapt.
+(If you aren't using that last one, you can replace the `Sanity.whatever` types with `unknown` or manually written types… but [boy you are missing out](https://www.sanity.io/docs/apis-and-sdks/sanity-typegen)).
+And if you’re not using NextJS, these instructions should be very easy to adapt.

 You don’t need to know much about Google Maps, but [you will need an API key](https://developers.google.com/maps/documentation/javascript/get-api-key).

 // this is a first-draft, haven’t tested this code yet

-## Dependencies and .env
+## Setup

 We all live in dependency hell!